vaughnteegarden/slate/source/includes/_howtocategory.md

         }

         for (DisplayProduct displayProduct : displayProducts){
-            String id = displayProduct.getId();
+            String DPid = displayProduct.getId();
-            List<String> imageThumbs = displayProduct.getImageThumbs();
+            List<String> DPimageThumbs = displayProduct.getImageThumbs();
-            String image = displayProduct.getImage();
+            String DPimage = displayProduct.getImage();
-            float price = displayProduct.getPrice();
+            float DPprice = displayProduct.getPrice();
-            String name = displayProduct.getName();
+            String DPname = displayProduct.getName();
-            String categoryId = displayProduct.getCategoryId();
+            String DPcategoryId = displayProduct.getCategoryId();
         }
     }
 }

 ```

-Similarly, we can check the Boolean "hasProducts" to determine if the category has products.
-If it does, we can fetch them using `ProductManager.getProducts`.
+First, initialize `scanManager`, and enable the scan screen using `session.startVideo()`, and capture a watermarked image.
+The scanManager returns a `Category` object, which is then parsed to determine its contents.

-### 4. Repeat for navigation until ready to purchase
+### 2. Repeat for navigation until ready to purchase

-Repeat steps 2 & 3 above as the consumer browses through categories.
+Repeat step 1 above as the consumer browses through categories.
 Once the consumer selects a product and is ready to purchase, the process is the same as in the Instant Buy or Cart Buy flows.
+Note: a DisplayProduct does not contain full information on a product.
+You will need to call getProduct to display the detail view of the Product.